huynguyennovem/huynguyennovem/README.md

 ### Hi there 👋
-- 🔭 I’m currently working as Android Developer
+- 🔭 I’m currently working as Mobile Developer (Android/Flutter)
 - 👯 I’m looking to collaborate on Open-Source community
 - 💬 Ask me about Android
 - 📫 How to reach me: huynguyennovem@gmail.com
-- ⚡ Fun fact: I'm single